Forceflow/ooc_svo_builder/README.md

 ## Usage / Examples
 ### Modes: Geometry-only / With-payload voxelization
 This release supports two modes of SVO building:
   * **Binary-only:** SVO building (only geometry, the default mode presented in the paper).
 The result will be an SVO with all leaf nodes referencing the same, white default voxel.
 The data part of the SVO will only be a couple of bytes.
   * **Payload:** SVO building with a (normal vector + vertex colors) payload per voxel.
 The result will be an SVO with all leaf nodes referencing their own sampled voxel payload.

+**Please note how "binary" is used as a description of the content of the SVO.
+Binary as in: either a voxel present or not.
+I know this is confusing with the programming-related usage of "binary".
+What can I say?
+It be like dat sometimes.**

-Throughout all executables, the tools for binary voxelization are postfixed with _binary.
+Throughout all executables, the tools for binary voxelization are postfixed with `_binary`.
 During compilation, you can define the preprocessor directive #BINARY_VOXELIZATION to generate the binary-only SVO construction version.

 ### tri_convert: Converting a model to .tri format
 The builder uses a simple binary format for triangles and their information.
-Before you can build an SVO from a 3d model you have, you've got to convert it to the .tri format using the *tri_convert* tool.
+Before you can build an SVO from a 3d model you have, you've got to convert it to the .tri format using the `tri_convert` tool.
 For more info about the .tri file format, check [**libtri**](https://github.com/Forceflow/libtri).

-The bounding box of the model will be padded to be cubical.
-Tri_convert accepts .ply, .off, .3ds, .obj, .sm or .ray files.
-For geometry_only .tri file generation, use *tri_convert_binary*, for .tri file generation with a normal vector payload, use tri_convert.
+The bounding box of the model will be padded to be cubical. `tri_convert` accepts .ply, .off, .3ds, .obj, .sm or .ray files.
+For geometry_only .tri file generation, use `tri_convert_binary`, for .tri file generation with a normal vector payload, use `tri_convert`.

-**Syntax:** tri_convert(_binary) -f (path to model file)
+**Syntax:** `tri_convert(_binary) -f (path to model file)`

 **Example:**
 ```